ChaitraAyinampudi/WRO-FE-2026-INNOVATION-NATION/engineering_journal/README.md

 **Integral term enabled, then disabled.** A run log showed a steady one-way drift of about 8 cm across the run rather than a weave, and integral action is the textbook fix for a constant disturbance.
 But the drift was measured from those same corrupted readings, and an integrator on top of biased-low distances accumulates a one-way error and pins the steering hard over.
 That matched the reported "it just turned straight left."
 Both `PARKING_PID_KI` and `PARKING_PID_KD` are back at 0.0.

-**Restart-on-run, on in V38, off in V39, on in V41, replaced in V45b.** Whether to send a soft-reboot handshake at startup flipped back and forth for weeks, because the answer depended on which REPL state the Pico happened to be in.
-V45b resolved it by making the decision at runtime: listen first, escape only if silent.
+**Restart-on-run went on, off, and on again across V15, then got replaced in V18.** Whether to send a soft-reboot handshake at startup flipped back and forth for weeks, because the right answer depended on which REPL state the Pico happened to be in, and we couldn't see that from the Pi.
+V18 resolved it by deciding at runtime: listen first, escape only if the port is silent.

 ---

 ## Dead ends

-**Sense HAT gyro.** Roughly a month of work across V13–V33.
+**Sense HAT gyro.** Roughly a month of work across V4 through V13.
 It produced angle values that drifted while stationary and turns that didn't match reality.
 We kept adjusting the target instead of suspecting the sensor for too long.

 **WT901 over UART.** An early version had the WT901 on GPIO1 using UART0 at 100 Hz.
 The current firmware uses I²C0 on GP4/GP5 instead.